Autodoc APIautodoc.co.uk ↗

 Parts Search and Product Detail

-search_parts accepts a free-text query — brand-specific article numbers like RIDEX 7999410 work as well as generic terms like brake pads.
-Results are typed objects: suggestion, category, or product, each carrying a title and a url path.
-Those URL paths feed directly into get_product_details, which returns a product's name, brand, price (formatted with currency symbol), a specs object mapping specification names to values, an article_number, and an oe_numbers array of OE/OEM reference strings when available.
+search_parts accepts a free-text query — brand part numbers like RIDEX 402B0013 work as well as generic terms like brake pads.
+Results come back as an items array where each entry carries a type field (suggestion, category, or product), a title, and a url path.
+Product hits also include pricing.
+Those URL paths feed directly into get_product_details, which returns the full product record: name, brand, price, article_number, a specs object mapping specification labels to values, and an oe_numbers array of OEM reference strings.

-get_equivalent_products takes the same URL path format as get_product_details and returns an equivalents array.
-Each entry includes the alternative part's brand, part_number, price (or null if unlisted), and a url path for further detail lookup.
-This makes it straightforward to compare compatible replacements across different manufacturers for a given part.
+get_equivalent_products accepts the same URL path format as get_product_details and returns an equivalents array.
+Each entry includes brand, part_number, price, and a url for further lookup.
+This is useful for comparing cross-brand fitment options or finding in-stock alternatives when a specific part number is unavailable.

-get_equivalent_products - Populate a parts catalog with specs, article numbers, and brand data from
+- Populate a product catalog with specs, pricing, and brand data pulled from get_product_details.

 | Tier | Price | Credits/month | Rate limit |